4350-fall-2025/backend/README.md

     backend/src/main/resources
 ```

 11) Set the active profile for BackendApplication.
+For graders, please enter `emulator`, and after setting the profile, refer to step 12.

+## How to set active profile in IntelliJ:
 In IntelliJ, Click the "Run->Edit Configurations" and in the Run/Debug Configurations, under "Active profiles", enter 1 of 2 profiles depending on your needs (`firebase`, `emulator`):

 https://github.com/user-attachments/assets/fc647e81-b94e-4f0f-aff7-96be912b8445

 Note*: If you do not see a section for profiles in edit configurations as outlined above, you just need to click "Modify Options->Active profiles" as seen below:

 https://github.com/user-attachments/assets/54f69f0e-ac77-4339-8987-cf339f88b191